 Dark?
 Yes.
 Funny?
 Yes, that too.
 Funny because, as they say, it’s true: we’re all capable of abiding in this kind of disconnected darkness.
 Whether you’re a comedy writer or a dharma practitioner, suffering — big and small — and how we deal with it, or don’t, can be your bread and butter.

-Gleefully Digging Deeper: Louis C.K.
+Digging Deeper: Louis C.K.

 People these days like to talk about “culture wars,” and sure enough, the comedy world is as divided as any other.
 Just look at the industry’s biggest earners.
-On the one hand, you’ve got the lowest common denominator approach: the gratuitous and the mean-spirited.
+On the one hand, you’ve got the lowest common denominator approach: the gratuitous and mean-spirited.
 There’s even a racist ventriloquist who lets his dummies do the bashing.
 (Ventriloquists, plural, are among comedy’s royalty these days, believe it or not.)

+C.K., taking a cue from the late George Carlin, C.K. creates a whole new act nearly every year, often positioning himself as the target of his jokes.
 “When you’re done telling jokes about airplanes and dogs,” he told a crowd while honoring Carlin, “what do you have left?
 You can only dig deeper.
 You start talking about your feelings… and then your fears and your nightmares… Eventually, you get to your balls.”

 That must be why he fell in love with Tig Notaro’s now-famous performance from August 3 of 2012, which he called one of the few “truly great, masterful stand-up sets” he’d seen in his life.